 Genevieve Richardson is an occasional writer and full-time cat mother from London.
 She currently works as Parliamentary Assistant to a Labour MP.
 Her enthusiasm for feminism was firmly cemented during her master’s degree, in Development Studies.
 There, she also set up a feminist book club and ran sexual consent workshops for new graduate students.
 She has a particular interest in intersectionality, gender-based violence, socialist feminism, and sex and body positivity.
 She also enjoys singing, learning new languages and cultivating her skincare collection.
 When she’s not tweeting about pop culture and embarrassing moments, she tweets earnestly about politics, gender and race @genev_ieve.

 Ania has been The F-Word's film editor since 2011.
-She's seriously biased towards documentaries (because she thinks truth is stranger than fiction) and is currently on a sabbatical, finishing her PhD about (surprise surprise) women documentarians.
+She's seriously biased towards documentaries (because she believes that truth is stranger than fiction) and was recently awarded a PhD for her work on contemporary women documentarians in the UK.